 • It’s important to note that it usually takes a few days for your tokens to be available after unlocking them.

-Liquid staking (LST)
+Liquid Staking (LST)

 Liquid staking is an advanced form of pooled staking.
 Instead of your tokens being locked, they are sent to a common pool within the smart contract.
 You receive a liquid version of ETH (LST token, for example, eeth), representing your share in the pool.
 You can unstake at any time by sending your LST back to the smart contract and receiving your original ETH in return.
 There is a short unlocking period, but if you don’t want to wait, you can swap your LST for ETH on a DEX.
 The main advantage is that your tokens, although staked, remain liquid.
 You can reuse them in DEFI.